 The Sacrament of Baptism at our Parish has three core components:

 † The Baptism Welcoming / Presentation at weekend Mass.

 † The Baptism Ceremony.

 All parents requesting Baptism for their children, are expected to book in and attend a Preparation Session.

-This is the initial component and takes place on the fourth Sunday afternoon of each month in the Parish Centre, bookings are essential.
+This is the initial component and takes place monthly in the Parish Centre.
+Bookings are essential.

 The session runs for approximately 40-60 mins.
 During this session, you will meet up with the other families who will be celebrating their child’s Baptism.
 You will also have an opportunity to explore the beautiful rituals and rich symbolism that make up the Sacrament of Baptism.

 Our Parish Priest will walk you through the actual Baptism ceremony.